ZachIsAGardner/Platformer-Clone/README.md

 ![collision stress](https://github.com/ZachIsAGardner/Platformer-Clone/blob/master/docs/Screen%20Shot%202017-11-16%20at%203.46.04%20PM.png)

 ## Level Creation
-My method for creating levels is simple and quick.
 Levels are generated with 2d arrays full of predefined keys.
 These keys point to anything between a single tile or a whole chunk of tiles making the 2d arrays much more readable.

 ```